.png-674b52368b309.jpg)

 composer require stancl/tenancyphp artisan tenancy:installphp artisan migrate

-After installing the package, we need to register TenancyServiceProvider
+After installing the package, we need to register TenancyServiceProvider in the bootstrap/providers.php file.

 bootstrap/providersphp: